comp110-lytle/comp110/site/resources/practice/functions.md

 ## Spot the error

-1. Does the following code contain any issues that could affect its example usage??
+1. Does the following code contain any issues that could affect its example usage?
 If yes, what is it and why is it a problem?

 ```python
     def fuel_needed(distance: float, mpg: float) -> float: